 The intense umami and savoury dish met its match with the Legend (no pun intended), which provided strong sweet fruit flavours to combat the entrée’s daunting flavour.
 This pairing was a contrasting pairing, somewhat like the clashing of the titans, but in an enjoyable way.
 The pairing intensified the honey and citrus notes of the whisky as well.

-36-hour Lamb Chop Marinated with Herbs & Spices, clay oven grilled grilled, served with Lakhnavi brown onion gravy
+36-hour Lamb Chop Marinated with Herbs & Spices, clay oven grilled, served with Lakhnavi brown onion gravy

 The lamb was a beautiful shank, the gravy sauce was mildly spiced and had some mutton flavours to it.
 The meat itself is soft, tender, and melts in my mouth.